AndreiPashkin/gauge/docs/source/Usage.rst

 Installation
 ============
 Gauge can be installed as a regular Python package.
-Currently it is not published on PyPI so you have to clone `the repository`__ to install it.
+Currently, it is not published on PyPI so you have to clone `the repository`__ to install it.

 __ project_